Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Cuspidal curvature

 then the function $\varphi$ is called {\it rationally continuous\/} at $p$. \end{defi}

-By definition, continuity implies rational continuity, and rational continuity implies rational boundedness.
+By definition, the continuity implies the rational continuity, and the rational continuity implies the rational boundedness.
 If $\phi$ is not continuous but rationally continuous or rationally bounded at $p$, then $p\not \in \O$.
 Let $(\U;u,v)$ be a local coordinate system centered at $p$.
 We set